Operación Triunfo series 10

-Operación Triunfo is a Spanish reality television music competition to find new singing talent.
-The tenth series, also known as Operación Triunfo 2018, began airing on La 1 on 19 September 2018, presented by Roberto Leal.
+The tenth series of Operación Triunfo, also known as Operación Triunfo 2018, began airing on La 1 on 19 September 2018, presented by Roberto Leal.

 In addition to the Galas or weekly live shows on La 1, the side show El Chat aired on La 1 after each weekly Gala, hosted by Noemí Galera and Ricky Merino.
 The activities of the contestants at "The Academy" or La Academia were streamed live via YouTube.

 Famous Oberogo was announced the winner on 19 December 2018.
 Alba Reche came second.

 As in the previous season, the series served as the platform to select the Spanish entry at the Eurovision Song Contest 2019.
 A special live show of Operación Triunfo 2018 was held on 20 January 2019 to select the Spanish entrant and song for Eurovision.
 Miki Núñez was selected with the song "La venda".

 Headmaster, judges and presenter

 It was announced that Roberto Leal would continue as host when the series was renewed on 28 February 2018.
 Noemí Galera confirmed she would continue as the headmaster of the Academy on 13 July 2018.
 On 23 August 2018, Mónica Naranjo announced that she would be leaving the judging panel; the same day it was confirmed that marketing director Joe Pérez-Orive and music executive and producer Manuel Martos would return as judges.
 On 10 September 2018, it was announced that singer Ana Torroja would join Pérez-Orive and Martos on the judging panel.
 As in the previous season, the three regular judges were accompanied every week by a guest panelist from the music industry.